 Will either of these clear aligners make me talk funny?

 Most clear aligner users find that their aligners are practically imperceptible to others, even during conversation.
 That said, some people find that they may speak with a slight lisp when they’re first adjusting to their aligners.
 After a couple of days, this feeling usually goes away.

 If I lose my aligners during or after treatment, do I have to pay for new ones?

-If you lose your AlignerCo aligners, contact customer support right away, and they’ll get to work on sending a replacement your way.
-Invisalign Express, however, depends on your individual provider.
+Unfortunately AlignerCo doesn’t replace lost or broken aligners.
+If you lose or break an aligner, reach out to the AlignerCo team and they can advise you about either moving back to your previous aligner, or moving forward to the next set.
+With Invisalign Express, the policies depend on your individual provider.
 Your dentist or orthodontist should be your go-to if you lose an aligner.
-You’ll likely need to pay for a new one, but how much depends on your provider’s policies.
+You’ll likely need to pay for a new one, but how much varies from provider to provider.

 Can I drink coffee when using Invisalign Express or AlignerCo?

 You can, but you shouldn’t.
 Aligners from AlignerCo and Invisalign Express are fairly resilient, but coffee is good at creating stains.
 Drinking coffee with your aligners in—or any beverage besides water, for that matter—puts you at the risk of staining them.

 Neither company has a whole lot of hidden costs.
 There will be costs if you lose an aligner, but that’s an added expense that you can prevent.
 One cost you might not be expecting is post-treatment retainers; with AlignerCo, you get the first set for free.
 You’ll need to purchase your first set with Invisalign Express, but the cost will depend on your individual provider.